If only you could get a facial every day. But who has the time and money for that? Instead, try these DIY beauty hacks for skin.

 Are you willing to do anything to make yourself prettier?
 How about some of these odd DIY beauty hacks for skin?

-For example, coffee grounds, says Scout The City can help reduce dark circles.
+For example, coffee grounds, says The Indian Spot can help reduce dark circles.
 Especially if you combine the grounds with coconut oil.
 (See, you really can fill a whole book of homemade skincare hacks with coconut oil.)

 So don’t be so quick to dump your coffee grounds in the garbage.
 (You should be composting anyway.)
 The source recommends this trick for nursing mothers who have to wake up every couple hours to feed newborns.